Build your kingdom all your life

 But here we are, in 2017, trying to force Jesus up onto a white horse, just so we can have an excuse to saddle up our own war horses and ride into battle and claim that we were only following Jesus all along.

-Jesus rode in to singing and praise and we want to ride in to that, too.
+Jesus rode in to singing and praise in Jerusalem, and we want to ride in to that, too.

 But Jesus’ story doesn’t end with palm branches and landing tenure.